abmohanty1991/cicd/README.md

-# CI Pipeline for Grails based application using Gitolite, Jenkins, Gradle and SonarQube
+# CI/CD Pipeline for Grails based application using Gitolite, Jenkins, Gradle and SonarQube

 This project enumerates the steps required to create a Continuous Integration Pipeline.
 The Pipeline is created based on the GitOps philosophy wherein Git acts as a single source of truth and the initiation of the pipeline is triggered through  Git events.